ninjah187/DotNetNinja/readme.md

 __Sample usage:__

-In order to use default implementations just add following to your Startup.cs:
+In order to use default implementations just add following to your `Startup.cs`:

 ```csharp
 using DotNetNinja.ImageResizer;